Marlins vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 43 hits with six doubles, a triple, two home runs and eight walks.
-He has driven in 18 runs with 10 stolen bases.
+- Hoerner has 45 hits with six doubles, a triple, two home runs, nine walks and 18 RBI.
+He's also stolen 11 bases.

-- Hoerner will look for his third straight game with a hit in this contest.
-In his last five games he is batting .200 with a double, a walk and an RBI.
+- Hoerner will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .263 with a double, two walks and an RBI.

 Hoerner Recent Games